Detailed course offerings (Time Schedule) are available for

 NMETH 575 Methodological Issues in Family Research (3)

 Emphasizes research with the family as unit of analysis.
 Examines patterns of family functioning in relation to responses to heal situations.
 Reviews family units from generational and intergenerational perspectives.
 Critiques methods assessing dyadic and triadic relationships and therapeutic interventions on family outcomes.
 Prerequisite: permission of instructor.

-NMETH 579 Research Design and Methods in Nursing Science (4)
+NMETH 579 Quantitative Research Methods (5)

 NMETH 580 Methodological Perspectives in Nursing Inquiry (3)